 The acceptance of volatility

-Inflationary policies, debt policies, and the American peoples’ growing understanding of the house of cards that is the US dollar have led many to believe that the current World Reserve Currency might not be the USD for long.
-With all that said, people are feeling ok with accepting volatility and more personal responsibility in return for financial privacy and freedom.
+Quantitative easing, inflationary policies, debt policies, and the American peoples’ growing understanding of the house of cards that is the US dollar have led many to believe that the current World Reserve Currency might not be the USD for long.
+With all that said, people are gradually learning to accept volatility and more personal responsibility in return for financial privacy and freedom.

 People often say they came into cryptocurrency to make money.
-But they also say they have stayed because of the fairness of this technology solution to corrupt monetary systems.
-Volatility or not, they are sticking around.
+But they often add that they stayed because of the fairness of this technology.
+That it’s a solution to corrupt, weaponized monetary systems.
+Volatility or not, rekt or not rekt, they are sticking around.

 Isn’t the US the Land of the Free?

 From a country who dumped all their precious English tea into the Boston Harbor centuries ago just to snub taxes, we’ve certainly come a long way.
 In the US today, residents are taxed on everything they buy except unprepared food.
-We have the income tax, gas tax, heating oil tax, phone data tax, property tax, excise tax, sales tax, capital gains tax, estate tax, etc. etc. Then we have a tax code so convoluted there’s an entire industry (doing quite well) of professionals whose sole job is to decipher and try to skirt it.
+We have the income tax, gas tax, heating oil tax, phone data tax, property tax, excise tax, sales tax, capital gains tax, estate tax, etc. etc. Then we have a tax code so convoluted there’s an entire industry of professionals (doing quite well) whose sole job is to decipher and try to skirt tax law.

 Now, it’s not that Americans want to avoid their civic duties.
 In fact, most of them are carrying at least one job (many have side jobs) while also volunteering extensively in their communities.
 Why shouldn’t Americans (and all people) have the freedom to transact in the currency of their choice?
 And make no mistake, they all now have a choice.